Selected Experience

 Experience

-Dr. Rosenberg has been retained over 120 times, written over 100 reports and declarations, has testified 8 times in both State and Federal court, and testified at 51 depositions.
-He has published over 20 research papers in professional journals and proceedings relating to user interface design, computer graphics, and the design of spatial, stereographic, and auditory displays.
+Dr. Rosenberg has been retained over 150 times, written over 130 reports and declarations, testified 12 times in both State and Federal court, and has testified in over 60 depositions.
+He has published over 20 research papers in professional journals and conference proceedings on user interface design, software engineering, computer graphics, and the design of spatial, stereographic, and auditory displays.
 Dr. Rosenberg is an accomplished software architect, software engineer, user interface designer, human factors, and systems engineer, with extensive expert witness experience specializing in software, user interface, and human factors issues for embedded, mobile, web, desktop, and server software.

-Dr. Rosenberg has been retained as an expert witness numerous times for both plaintiff and defense, assisting clients in intellectual property and trade secret cases in the areas of user interface, software design and architecture, and human factors for mobile, web, desktop, embedded, and server environments.
-He specifically specializes in software engineering, user-centered design, information architecture, user experience, systems engineering, object-oriented analysis, complex systems, and modeling and simulation.
-He has extensive experience in the entire software design and development life cycle applied to a wide range of domains, from mobile devices to enterprise-class mission-critical applications.
+Dr. Rosenberg has been retained as an expert witness numerous times for both plaintiffs and defendants, assisting clients in intellectual property and trade secret cases involving user interface, software design and architecture, and human factors across mobile, web, desktop, embedded, and server environments.
+He specializes in user interfaces, software engineering, virtual and augmented reality, complex systems, modeling and simulation, and GPS.
+He has extensive experience across the entire software design and development life cycle, applied to a wide range of domains, from mobile devices to enterprise-class, mission-critical applications.

 Accomplishments

-Dr. Rosenberg is an accomplished software architect, software engineer, user interface designer, human factors and systems engineer with extensive expert witness experience specializing in software and user interface design as well as human factors issues for mobile, web, desktop, server, and embedded software.
+Dr. Rosenberg is an accomplished software architect, software engineer, user interface designer, and human factors and systems engineer with extensive expert witness experience, specializing in software and user interface design, as well as human factors issues for mobile, web, desktop, server, and embedded software.

 Dr. Rosenberg specializes in software engineering, user-centered design, information architecture, user experience, systems engineering, object-oriented analysis, complex systems, and modeling and simulation.

-He has published 21 research papers in professional journals and proceedings relating to user interface design, computer graphics, and the design of spatial, stereographic, and auditory displays.
+He has published 21 research papers in professional journals and conference proceedings on user interface design, computer graphics, and the design of spatial, stereographic, and auditory displays.

-His company, Global Technica, has been a preferred engineering supplier to Boeing since 1997 designing, analyzing, and implementing numerous projects in the areas of Air Traffic Control, Missile Defense Systems, Army Communications, Unmanned Aerial Vehicles, Modelling and Simulation, Command and Control, and Cyber and Homeland Security Applications.
+His company, Global Technica, has been a preferred engineering supplier to Boeing since 1997, designing, analyzing, and implementing numerous projects in Air Traffic Control, Missile Defense Systems, Army Communications, Unmanned Aerial Vehicles, Modelling and Simulation, Command and Control, and Cyber and Homeland Security Applications.

-Dr. Rosenberg is a software architect and developer with the C, C++, C#, and Java languages.
+Dr. Rosenberg is a software architect and developer with expertise in C, C++, C#, and Java.

 Dr. Rosenberg designed the first two-way pager for AT&T in 1995 and 1996.
-This high-profile project involved designing the features, user interface, and user interaction design and specification, as well as all graphical design standards.
+This high-profile project involved designing features, the user interface, user interaction, and specifications, as well as all graphical design standards.

-He is the founder and CEO of a Seattle technology company focusing on location tracking applications for GPS-enabled smartphones as well as the inventor, designer, and author of several GPS mobile application software products currently available for iPhone and Android devices.
+He is the founder and CEO of a Seattle technology company focused on location-tracking applications for GPS-enabled smartphones, as well as the inventor, designer, and author of several GPS mobile application products for iPhone and Android devices.

-He was the Chief Technology Officer of DataPrism, a company that produced an object-oriented application platform for authoring and deploying rich networked solutions running in web browsers on mobile devices.
+He was the Chief Technology Officer at DataPrism, a company that developed an object-oriented application platform for authoring and deploying rich, networked solutions running in web browsers on mobile devices.
 DataPrism focused on virtualizing computing to allow applications to run in web browsers.

 He was the entrepreneur in residence for a Los Angeles based venture capital company focusing on investments in mobile technology companies and entertainment media companies.

-He designed a complete VoIP home and office portable phone system for the consumer and business market that included a wide set of features such as Microsoft Outlook integration, photo and video capability, web browsing, internet radio, file browsing, and file sharing.
+He designed a complete VoIP home and office portable phone system for the consumer and business markets that included a wide range of features, including Microsoft Outlook integration, photo and video capabilities, web browsing, internet radio, file browsing, and file sharing.

-He designed and developed interactive multimedia games as well as educational software for children and adults and was responsible for functional specification, software design and architecture, user interface design, application prototyping, software development, focus group testing, and internet research.
+He designed and developed interactive multimedia games and educational software for children and adults, and was responsible for functional specification, software design and architecture, user interface design, application prototyping, software development, focus group testing, and internet research.

 While working on his Ph.D., he developed one of the very first virtual musical instruments that utilized multiple six-dimensional spatial trackers to create and record electronic music.

-He developed a suite of device drivers to interface high-end spatial tracking systems made by Polhemus and Ascension with computing systems made by Silicon Graphics, DEC, NEXT, Apple Macintosh, and IBM PCs.
+He developed a suite of device drivers to interface high-end spatial tracking systems from Polhemus and Ascension with computing systems from Silicon Graphics, DEC, NEXT, Apple Macintosh, and IBM PCs.

-Dr. Rosenberg was the lead human factors engineer for Eyematic Corporation designing advanced facial tracking and facial recognition software for the entertainment and homeland security markets.
+Dr. Rosenberg was the lead human factors engineer at Eyematic Corporation, designing advanced facial-tracking and facial-recognition software for the entertainment and homeland security markets.

 He was the sole recipient of a $10,000 scholarship award from I/ITSEC for advancing the field of interactive computer graphics for flight simulation.